TayouVR/supraVRhome/README.md

 ...

+### because of git costantly forcing me to use git LFS I stopped using github for this project - I will no longer upload any changes until I get the git LFS errors away.

 This world should have a giant city, a modern hyperloop and overall a very modern enviroment.
 Right now it just has a house in a mountain, with very few furniture, and poor lighting.